How to Declutter Your Home…Even if You’re a Slob at Heart

-Not doing your dishes can cost you plenty purchasing pricey takeout to avoid the mess.
+Not doing your dishes can cost you plenty in purchasing pricey takeout to avoid the mess.

-But did you know not keeping on top of your laundry can cost you money too?
+But did you know not keeping on top of your laundry costs you money too?

 When you don’t have a regular laundry routine, you end up purchasing extra clothing to get you through the week.

-Whenever you have enough laundry for a full load, do it.
+Whenever you have enough laundry for a full load, make like Nike.
+Just do it.

-Even if that means washing a daily load to keep up with your family’s dirty clothes.
+Even if that means washing a daily load to keep up with your family’s laundry.

-Doing a load of laundry every day or every other day is much more manageable than giving up your whole weekend just to catch up on the laundry.
+Doing a load of laundry every few days is more manageable than giving up your whole weekend just to catch up on the laundry.